Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is generally well-constructed, particularly the informed and fake clues.
-The misinformed clues could have a stronger connection to the answer, but they still achieve their purpose.
-The difficulty level is appropriate.
+The clue set is well-constructed.
+The informed clues are specific and accurate, the misinformed clues are appropriately vague, and the fake clues effectively misdirect.
+The length compliance is perfect.
+The game is likely to be engaging and challenging.

 ---